agence-adeliom/adeliom-webcomponents/docs/pages/resources/contributing.md

 Adeliom WebComponents is an open source project, meaning everyone can use it and contribute to its development.
 When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to Adeliom WebComponents.

-The easiest way to get started contributing is to join the [community chat](https://discord.gg/mg8f26C).
-This is where we hang out, discuss new ideas, ask for feedback, and more!

 A common misconception about contributing to an open source project is that you need to know how to code.
 This simply isn't true.
 In fact, there are _many_ ways to contribute, and some of the most important contributions come from those who never write a single line of code.
 Here's a list of ways you can make a meaningful contribution to the project:

 - Submitting well-written bug reports